aws-neuron/aws-neuron-sdk/tools/tutorials/torch-neuronx-profiling-with-tb.rst

-This view contains a pie-chart displaying the proportional execution time for each of the model operators on the hlo level for a neuron device.
+This view contains a pie-chart displaying the proportional execution time for each of the model operators on the hlo level for a Neuron device.
 The list of operators is shown in the bottom along with other details about number of occurrences, execution time and neuron device and core.